Common Questions About Drum Waste Disposal

 Non-hazardous waste poses no harm to personal health or the environment.
 It includes garbage, refuse, and sludge that are created from a variety of industries, including industrial, commercial, mining, agriculture, construction and municipalities.
 Non-hazardous waste comes in solid, liquid, or semi-solid states.
 It includes commercial products or by-products of the manufacturing process.
 This is a type of waste usually found in roll-off containers because it is generally safe.

 Hazardous waste, on the other hand, has the potential to be dangerous or harmful to your health or the environment.
 This category of waste is comprised of liquids, solids, gases or sludge.
-It includes commercial products or by-products of the manufacturing process.
+It includes commercial products or by-products of the manufacturing process, such as: